nextbreakpoint/freeimage4java/README.md

     Generate wrapper's code before compiling library for Linux.

-Execute script to create image for building library:
+Create image for building library:

     sh create-image-linux.sh

-Execute script to run a container from the image:
+Run a container from the image:

     sh run-image-linux.sh